 We have a critical part to play in driving down emissions and delivering a sustainable future for the industry.

-Creating an inclusive, supportive and challenging environment, where our employees can thrive, is key to our success.
+Creating an inclusive, supportive and rewarding environment where our employees can thrive, is key to our success.

-Join us in helping to advance aviation and keeping the skies safe.
+Join us in advancing aviation and keeping the skies safe.

 Information for investors and other key stakeholders, including our financial results, operational and environmental performance, debt financing, credit ratings and economic regulation.